Warrior 3 pose Standing pose

 Maintain the extension of the arms as you turn the back inner calf from inside out and extend the heel.

 Pin the hips in towards each other and extend the torso even more with the shoulders blades in.

-- place hands on wall and lift leg up
+place hands on the wall and lift the leg up

-- fingertips on ground, trunk parallel to the ground head up
+fingertips on the ground, trunk parallel to the ground head up